What is the temporal lobe?

 Moderate to high quality evidence found first-degree relatives compared to controls showed increased activation in the right posterior and anterior superior temporal gyrus during cognitive tasks.
 Moderate to low quality evidence also found increased activation in the right middle temporal gyrus of relatives during emotion tasks.
 There was decreased activation in schizophrenia compared to autism in bilateral superior temporal gyri during face emotion recognition.

+Moderate to high quality evidence finds a medium-sized increase in phosphodiesters in the temporal lobe of people with schizophrenia, with no differences in phosphomonoesters levels.
 Moderate to low quality evidence found reduced phosphomonoesters and increased phosphodiesters levels in the temporal lobe of people with first-episode psychosis.
 Moderate to high quality evidence also found decreased N-acetyl aspartate in the temporal lobe of people with first-episode or chronic schizophrenia.
 There may also be reduced N-acetyl aspartate in people at high-risk of schizophrenia.
 Moderate quality evidence found reduced translocator protein in the temporal lobe of people with schizophrenia.

 Green - Topic summary is available.